 Readers are invited to submit articles relevant to the Transgendered Community for consideration.
 You may bring or mail typed pages for publication to the TGIC clubroom.
 Format should follow that shown in the current newsletter.
-You may also e-mail the articles to the body of the e-mail.
+You may also e-mail the articles to .
+The article should be part of